ARION

 “For the first time since Arion-1 departed Earth, we are all together again,” Kate said.
 “As I am sure that all of you have been notified by now, we lost two of our friends on the flight out due to the same issues that gave us all our unexpected transformations.
 We have a few things to discuss right now, but after the meeting is adjourned, we will gather at a place we have chosen out away from camp by the perimeter fence to hold a burial service for Ms. Felicia Painter and Mr. Eric Frasier.”
 She looked back at the lop-eared rabbit near the back and added, “Sean, would you see to it that their cryo pods are brought in from your ship after the meeting?”

 “Very good, thank you.”
 The project director clasped her hands together and then gave her people a brighter expression.
 “Okay, moving along - now that we are all here and awake, I would like to say Welcome to Bellerophon!
 The ninety-eight of us make up the entire population of this pristine planet, and although some have already been working to establish our footprint here, we still have much to learn about our new home.
 Each day for the rest of our lives will likely bring us new discoveries, and even new dangers.
-We will do all we can to live with this new world, but keep in mind that it has its own rules that we will need to learn to obey.
+We will do all we can to live with this new world, but keep in mind that it has its own rules that we will need to learn to follow.

 “Don’t take anything for granted.
 This is not Earth.
 Everything from bacteria to larger life forms will be different, and each will make its presence known to us in time.
-We may find things that are similar to the things we’ve known, but be fundamentally different.
+We may find things that are similar to what we’ve known, but be fundamentally different.
 We may even find things completely dissimilar or unknown to anything we have ever come across before.
 It may be foreign to us for a while, but we’ll get used to it all and it will eventually start to feel like home.
 Until it does, my friends, be wary, be on the alert, but know this – we are here to stay.”
 This last statement accompanied a direct gaze toward the Bonavita couple.

 She gestured to the cougar standing off to the side to join her at the front.
 “For those of you still getting used to our new faces and bodies, you may or may not know who this is.
 Before his transformation, you knew him as Captain Kenneth Robeson, commander of the stalwart ship that brought us here, Arion-1.
-What you may not know about is a decision was made before we left Earth, that once we arrived at our distant destination and all personnel were decanted and on the surface, his role as ship’s captain would come to an end, and he would then assume new duties as the Mayor and Judge of our new town.
+What you may not know about is a decision was made before we left Earth, that once we arrived at our distant destination and all personnel were decanted and on the surface, his role as ship’s captain would come to an end.
+He will now assume new duties as the Mayor and Judge of our new town.
 Likewise, my role as Project Director will transition to Deputy Mayor as his second-in-command.
 He will assume the primary duties of the position and delegate tasks to me as needed.
-If you have a problem or an issue, take it first to your department heads – if you have one, but then you can come to either Ken or myself if you are unable to find resolution at a lower level.”
+If you have a problem or an issue, take it first to your department heads if you have one, but then you can come to either Ken or myself if you are unable to find resolution at a lower level.”

 A ginger arm with a black-furred hand raised for her attention.
 The lioness nodded to the vixen.
 “Yes?”

 “I am sorry, ma’am, but we just arrived and haven’t learned everyone yet.
-Since you said you were the Project Director, does that mean you are Dr. Kate?”
+Since you said you were the Project Director, does that mean you are Dr. Ruston?”
 Several people chuckled and the lioness smiled, but she held up a hand to quiet the crowd as the cougar returned to his seat.

 “She has a valid question.
 Yes, Ms. Barbicane, I am Dr. Kate Ruston.
 I apologize for not introducing myself first off since a number of you haven’t seen me with my new face yet.”